aws/aws-cdk/packages/@aws-cdk/aws-servicecatalog/README.md

 ### Set launch role

-Set a specific AWS `IAM` role that a user must assume when launching a product.
+Allows you to configure a specific AWS `IAM` role that a user must assume when launching a product.
-Allows you to attach proper permissions for end users when provisioning the product stack.
+By setting this launch role, you can control what policies and privileges end users can have.
 The launch role must be assumed by the service catalog principal.
 You can only have one launch role set for a portfolio-product association, and you cannot set a launch role if a StackSets deployment has been configured.

 ```ts fixture=portfolio-product
 const launchRole = new iam.Role(this, 'LaunchRole', {